-I can’t say much more about the story without spoiling some of the twists and turns for the reader, but what I can say is this: the characters have surprising depth, shades of grey being the order of the day rather than the black and white that can prevail in angel and demon stories.
+I can’t say much more without spoiling some of the twists and turns for readers.
+The characters have surprising depth.
+Shades of grey are the order of the day not simplistic black-and-white that often prevails in angel and demon stories.
 Taylor’s prose is lyrical, her descriptions of Prague are a love song.
 If for no other reason, read Daughter of Smoke and Bone for the prose.
-There is an element of romance in this novel, but it neither follows genre patterns nor is it predictable.
-Daughter will probably be marketed in the Young Adult section, but Daughter is so much more than ‘just’ young adult.
+Daughter‘s romance does not follow genre patterns nor is it predictable.

 Originally published in Dark Matter issue 5, September 2011, this review has been pre-dated on this website to reflect the original publication date.